 That indeed makes it a rare delicacy.

-Following this pattern, let’s look at the unique way we get Tupelo honey.
+Following this pattern, let’s look at the unique way we get Tupelo honey and uncover its benefits.

 Why Tupelo Honey is So Special